Contained use of genetically modified micro-organisms

 Instructions on contained use of GMMs

-If you are going to use GMMs in Finland you should first find out how your establishment has organised its notifications.
+If you are going to use genetically modified micro-organisms in Finland you should first find out how your establishment has organised its notifications.
 The operator defined by the Gene Technology Act (377/1995) can be for example an institute, its division or an individual research group.
-Explore the possibility to work under a previously existing notification especially if your contained use is class 1.
+Explore the possibility to work under a previously existing notification, especially if your contained use is class 1.
 If in any doubt, contact the Board for Gene Technology before submitting any new documents.
-The Board collects a charge from the operator for processing notifications/applications.
+The Board collects a charge from the operator for processing notifications and applications.

-The contained use of GMMs is classified into four classes based on the risk assessment.
+The contained use of genetically modified micro-organisms is classified into four classes based on the risk assessment.
 The notification procedure depends on the class as follows:

 The operator must have a notification of the premises (section 14).
 The first use may be commenced when the notification has been submitted to the Board for Gene Technology.
 Later use does not require any notification, but the operator must keep a record of the risk assessment.

-The operator must have a notification of the premises (section 14) and a notification of the use of GMMs (section 14 a).
+The operator must have a notification of the premises (section 14) and a notification of the use of genetically modified micro-organisms (section 14 a).
 The first use may be commenced after the expiry of a 45-day waiting period.
-Later use may require a new notification depending on the characteristics of the new GMMs.
+Later use may require a new notification depending on the characteristics of the new organisms.

 Class 3 and 4